Imagining a Different Future

 The University of Tasmania, with support of its Faculty of Law, the University of Utrecht Ethics Institute, the University of Tasmania's Institute for the Study of Social Change, Asia Institute, Faculty of Medicine, the Antarctic Climate and Ecosystems Cooperative Research Centre (ACE CRC) and the Institute for Marine and Antarctic Science (IMAS).

 The Conference involved more than 80 speakers who explored ethics, politics, science, economics, law, activism and art, against the background of a concern the prevailing neoliberal model is not able to respond effectively to the challenge of climate change and excludes key considerations such as ethics and justice.
-This concern has been heightened in the last 18 months by the turn to insular, nationalistic and fragile politics, which has seen the US withdraw from the Paris Agreement and other States turn inwards, with fears they will disengage from global or collective efforts.
+This concern has been heightened by the trend to insular, nationalistic and fragile politics, which has seen the US announce its intention to withdraw from the Paris Agreement and other States turn inwards, with fears they will disengage from global or collective efforts.

 Speakers looked at ethics, hope and despair, climate justice, intergenerational justice, and how abstract notions of climate justice can be translated into concrete policies, governance structures, and laws.
 The Conference programme focussed strongly on a systematic analysis of barriers to action on climate change, ranging from structural barriers through to social and human psychology, and the role of the media.
 A key goal was to look at strategies and possible ways forward, drawing on international, regional and local experience.
 As well as covering issues of equity and justice in the international climate change regime and current national climate policies, speakers examined emerging issues, such as technological or geoengineering interventions, climate change and human rights, and international and national climate change litigation.